-Refuse collector injury claims
+Refuse collector injury compensation claims

 Each year, around 4 percent of workers in the waste collection industry are diagnosed with an illness they believe to be work related.
 A further 3 percent, around 5,000 refuse collectors, suffer a work-related injury according to figures from the Health and Safety Executive.